shreyash1505/RideSharing/README.md

   - Unizip the GraphHopper API file provided into the folder where are to run the scripts.
   - Paste the new-york-latest.osm.pbf file in the same folder
   - Open command line in this folder
-  - run the Following command: **java -jar graphhopper-web-0.6.0-with-dep.jar jetty.resourcebase=webapp config=config-example.properties osmreader.osm=new-york_new-york.osm.pbf**
+  - run the Following command: **java -jar graphhopper-web-0.6.0-with-dep.jar jetty.resourcebase=webapp config=config-example.properties osmreader.osm=new-york.osm.pbf**
+  - It would take a couple of minutes to set up the server.
+  - You can view the server at "Localhost:8989"

 ### Pip Installations
   - Numpy Command: **python -m pip install numpy**